Ernest Goh | ‘Bleached Bones: Last Words of the Dead Spoken by a Dying Sea’

 Entry: S$6 / person (includes light refreshments).

 Limited to 25 people.
-Register your spot here.
+Registration closed.

 Join us for an afternoon of exchange between artists Ernest Goh, Victoria Hertel and Wong Zihao (bios below) on how they draw upon ‘senses’ in their respective practice, create sensory-making experiences to inspire imagination and wonderment, and share what balance between practice and purpose means to them personally.
 Bring your curiosity and your favourite mug to join us in this lively conversation facilitated by curator Shireen Marican.